adutra/iceberg-auth-manager/docs/publishing.md

 This will:
 1. Update the version.txt file to the release version
 2. Build and test the project
-3. Sign and publish artifacts to the Dremio Maven repository
+3. Sign and publish artifacts to Maven Central
 4. Create a Git tag for the release
 5. Update the version.txt file to the next development version
 6. Push all changes to GitHub